 In our 30 year history we have never encountered a stain in Corian that couldn’t be cleaned away with normal cleaning products like Comet and Scotch-brite pads.
 We’ve done stain test to include butadiene, blood, lipstick, paint, motor oil, wine, permanent marker and more.

-Seamless Solid surface wet wall panels can be easily “Right Sized” to your projects specific needs.
+We can easily adjust the size of seamless Solid surface wet wall panels to fit your project’s specific needs.
 The best feature of our wet wall systems are seamless panels that reach corner to corner without battens or joints.
 Choosing tile, fiberglass, cultured stone or other outdated products makes little to no sense.
-These single piece wall panels install quickly and easily while saving maintenance dollars and replacement cost for years to come.
+These single-piece wall panels install quickly and easily while saving maintenance dollars and replacement costs for years to come.

-Hopefully you feel better prepared to do battle with nasty shower walls which have plagued your home?
-If you still have questions or want to learn more about grout free shower panels or getting a professional shower installation completed please contact Designer Surfaces Unlimited or come by the showroom and see our shower room display!
+Hopefully, you feel better prepared to do battle with nasty shower walls that have plagued your home.
+If you still have questions or want to learn more about grout-free shower panels or getting a professional shower installation, please contact Designer Surfaces Unlimited or come by the showroom and see our shower room display!

-What do I use to clean Solid surface shower walls and pans?
+What do I use to clean Solid surfaces shower walls and pans?

 DSU recommends any type of bathroom cleaner available at your local grocer.
 You can also use a scotch-brite pad and comet cleaner for any stubborn areas.
 Solid surface walls and pans will look new for decades with little effort.